Homeschooling the Early Years

 - Choosing to homeschool your child can be scary, but remember, putting them in school is no guarantee either.

-Reviewed links in categories such as Activities, Advice, Online, Resources.
-Also includes these methods: Charlotte Mason, Montessori, Unschooling, Waldorf.
-A to Z is one of the better known and most useful sites for homeschoolers.
+“Toddler at Home” from A to Z Home’s Cool: Reviewed links in categories such as Activities, Advice, Online, Resources.
+Also includes these methods: Charlotte Mason, Montessori, Unschooling, and Waldorf.